 An indicator of positive future relationships

-What’s more, your child’s bond with his lovie, or ‘transitional object’ is also a good indicator for how he will go at interacting and creating future friendships.
+What’s more, your child’s bond with his lovie, or ‘transitional object’ is also a good indicator of how he will go at interacting and creating future friendships.

-In an article for Psychology Today titled, ‘More than just bears’ psychologist Colleen Goddard writes, “Human development is not possible without self-referential contexts and meanings.”
+In an article for Psychology Today titled ‘More Than Jut Teddy Bears’, psychologist Colleen Goddard writes, “Human development is not possible without self-referential contexts and meanings.”